Digital Product Development & Service Design

 🏗 ️ Technical scalability:

-• Implement a cloud-native architecture with automatic scaling and load balancing
+Implement a cloud-based architecture with automatic scaling and load balancing

 👥 Organizational scaling:

-• Implement scalable team structures such as the Spotify model or SAFe for growing product organizations
+Implement flexible team structures such as the Spotify model or SAFe for growing product organizations

 💼 Business model scalability:

-• Implement a scalable customer support model with graduated support levels
+Implement a flexible customer support model with graduated support levels

 🌐 International scaling: